 For that purpose, we ask the following survey question: Since you started working with us, have there been changes in your company because of your involvement with MDIF?
 If the answer is Strongly agree or Agree (compared to Neutral, Disagree and Strongly disagree), we ask the respondents to indicate whether these changes were positive or negative and generally explain these changes.
 For those whose organization or members of staff received capacity building support from MDIF, be it a workshop, training or a grant in that year, we also ask: Have there been changes in your company because of that capacity building support?
+Again, if the answer is Strongly agree or Agree (compared to Neutral, Disagree and Strongly disagree), we ask the respondents to indicate whether these changes were positive or negative or negative or negative and generally explain these changes of that capacity building support?
 Again, if the answer is Strongly agree or Agree (compared to Neutral, Disagree and Strongly disagree), we ask the respondents to indicate whether these changes were positive or negative and generally explain these changes.

-Based on the obtained results, we present the percentage of MDIF clients who agreed or strongly agreed that there had been changes in their company because of their involvement with MDIF and the percentage of clients who received capacity building support in 2018 and agreed or strongly agreed that there had been changes in their company because of that support.
+Based on the results, we present the percentage of MDIF clients who agreed or strongly agreed that there had been changes in their company because of their involvement with MDIF and the percentage of clients who received capacity building support in 2019 and agreed or strongly agreed that there had been changes in their company because of that support.